NessJade96/List-It/README.md

 2. Create React DOM to render the mobile screen.

 3. React rendering and components first render.

+4. Installed Styled-Components and the Babel-plugin-styled-components, to use for the applications styling.
+I read the docs and created a globalStyles.js for my background colour and text fonts etc.

 Thank you, Vanessa Bloom <(^.^)>